DavidAslanyan/SportsShoes-Ecommerce/README.md

   - `App.js`: The main component that renders the entire application.
   - `localStorage.js`: Utility functions to manage shoe data in local storage.

-## Contributing

-We welcome contributions to **SportsShoes**!
-If you'd like to contribute, please fork the repository, create a new branch, and submit a pull request.
-Here's how you can contribute:

-1. Fork the repo.
-2. Create your feature branch: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.